intro text Heading link

 MS in Industrial Engineering ’16

-Present position: Senior Manufacturing Equipment Engineer at Tesla
+Present position: Engineer Manager at Tesla

-What’s great about your job: It’s satisfying to be a part of an organization that is pioneering the transition to sustainable energy.
+What’s great about your job?
+It’s satisfying to be a part of an organization that is pioneering the transition to sustainable energy.
 Tesla is a fast-paced environment, and I’m always challenged here.
 I also love the ability to learn and evolve as an individual and as a member of a team.

 How did UIC prepare you for your career?
 I got exposure to the latest production practices in process, operations, and ergonomics, which helped me to understand best practices in those areas.